Tips for Preventing Wheelchair Damage on Flights

 - Dec 27, 2025

 According to DOT data, airlines mishandled 11,527 wheelchairs and scooters in 2023.
-The possibility of a damaged wheelchair is a big reason why many wheelchair users are afraid to fly, and it is not unwarranted.
-Airlines treat wheelchairs the same as they treat luggage, and that means that efficiency is usually prioritized over care.
+This alarming statistic is a big reason many wheelchair users hesitate to fly.
+Airlines often treat wheelchairs like luggage, prioritizing efficiency over care.

 1. Know Your Rights / Bring a Copy With You